 Nearly a decade ago, Heather Bauscher, sat quietly with a notebook attending one of her first Federal Subsistence board meetings.
 Today, as an adjunct instructor for UAS, Bauscher hops from chair to chair, quietly narrating the meeting like a play-by-play commentator sharing insight with the students that are with her.

 “I want to show students that they are welcome in these spaces.
 That they aren’t outsiders, but vital participants,” says Bauscher, who has been honing her Policy & Procedure Practicum course offered through UAS’ Sitka Campus for the last seven years.
 “We’re not teaching the students to advocate in any one direction here, but we’re teaching them how to navigate the process as a whole, think critically about these issues, and consider what they might do if they were in the decision-making seats.”

-The dual-enrollment course brings high school and college-aged students first into the classroom to learn about the process and then into the meeting space to actualize that learning.
+The dual-enrollment course is an opportunity for students from high school, college, and any age beyond to enter the classroom to learn about the process and then head to the meeting space to actualize that learning.
 The class has been gaining traction as of late, and just this year, the University began enabling students to count the credits earned through the course towards their UAS Fisheries Technology Program.

-In addition to support from UAS and other partners, funding from the USDA Forest Service has been bolstering this program since the outset; assisting with student tuition, travel expenses, and other operational costs associated with the course.
+In addition to UAS’ collaboration with supporting partners, funding from the USDA Forest Service has also been bolstering this program since early on; assisting with student tuition, travel expenses, and other operational costs associated with the course.
 The growing support for the program has now allowed it to expand beyond Sitka to include remote college students, and the cohort of three high schoolers based in Hoonah.